naitik23verma/S72_Gaurav_Capstone_KampusKart/README.md

 ## Overview

 KampusKart is a full-stack campus management portal.
-Students and faculty can navigate the campus, stay updated on news and events, report lost items, submit complaints, and chat in real time — all in one place.
+Students and faculty can navigate the campus, stay updated on news and events, report lost items, submit complaints, and chat in real time, all in one place.

 ---